Human ResourcesCareer Opportunities & Resources

 2. The report is filed: When a report is made regarding sex or gender-based discrimination or harassment, the Skagit Valley College Title IX Coordinator will review the information in the report and offer resources to those directly involved in the incident.
 Depending on the desire of the affected person(s), the Title IX Coordinator may assign an investigator to conduct an impartial investigation of the incident.
 Depending on the details in the report, interim actions might be taken to protect the safety and security of the college community while the investigation takes place.

 3. The report is investigated: The investigator will review the report filed and call-in everyone involved, including the complainant(s), respondent(s), and any witnesses.
-Additional reviews of existing policies, practices, and procedures may assist the investigator in determining whether or not harassing, discriminatory, or
+Additional reviews of existing policies, practices, and procedures may assist the investigator in determining whether or not harassing, discriminatory, or violence behavior was demonstrated.

 4. A decision of responsibility is made: The investigator, in coordination with the Title IX Coordinator or designee, will review the existing evidence and determine whether or not responsibility can be assessed.
 In order to determine responsibility, there must be at least 50.001% more evidence showing that one thing occurred over another.
 This is called the burden of proof.
 Both the complainant(s) and the respondent(s) are notified of the outcome of the case.